-"a winning of all tricks in a card game," 1660s, earlier the name of a card game (also called ruff), 1620s, used especially in whist, of obscure origin.
-Grand slam in bridge first recorded 1892; earlier in related card games from 1814; figurative sense of "complete success" is attested from 1920; in baseball sense from 1935.
+"a winning of all tricks in a card game," used especially in whist, 1650s, earlier the name of a card game (also called ruff), 1620s, of obscure origin.

 The grand slam in bridge is recorded by 1892; it was used earlier in related card games (by 1800); the figurative sense of "complete success" is attested by 1920.
 The baseball sense of "home run with the bases loaded" is by 1935, probably a natural extension from the card game sense, with suggestion of slam (n.1).
 It also was the name of a brand of golf clubs in the 1920s and '30s.

 1690s, "to beat, slap;" 1775, "shut (a door, window, book, etc.) with force," from slam (n.1).
 The meaning "throw or push with force" is from 1870.
 The sense of "say uncomplimentary things about" is from 1916.
 Related: Slammed; slamming.